 Social media marketing in China is extremely different from that of the West and therefore requires a different set of strategies.
 Jesse believes that Tourism Australia’s most effective strategy in the Chinese market is cooperation with KOLs.
 One example of this is how a Chinese KOL posted photos of Tasmania’s lavender teddy bears on social media and boosted them to fame, leading to a surge in tourism.
 Although measuring the quantitative effect of these KOLs is important, even more important for Tourism Australia has been the deep insights that they’ve learned about the Chinese market through working with them.
 This knowledge has allowed them to approach their marketing in a new and more effective way.

 For the Australian Tourism Board, data is a vital part of their research.
 In choosing a partner for the Chinese market, they wanted to find a company that both understood their situation and had deep knowledge of the Chinese market.
-ASAP+ has proven expertise in both of these areas and has therefore become a valuable partner for Tourism Australia in China.
+ASAP+ has proven expertise in both of these areas, therefore becoming a valuable partner for Tourism Australia in China.

 ASAP+ Group is a revolutionary new digital agency.
 It’s predecessor, FlipScript, was founded in 2007 as one of China’s first digital marketing agencies.
 In 2013, FlipScript was acquired by the UK’s fourth largest marketing group, Engine Group, and rebranded as a subsidiary of the digital marketing brand Deep Focus in China.
 Two years later the company was bought back in full by it’s founder, Alpha Xu, and returned to its original name FlipScript.
 At this time it was joined with Alpha’s other business units to form ASAP+ Group.
 In addition to providing digital marketing services, the Group has its own tech company, allowing it to serve as a “one-stop shop” for digital in China.
 Its services include business consulting, marketing integration and data sharing, which all work to help clients “bridge the gaps digitally”and successfully promote their businesses in the Chinese market.